 Privacy and control are essential

-Twitter takes privacy seriously, and we expect everyone using Twitter Content and the Twitter API to do the same.
-Any use of the Twitter developer platform, Twitter API, or Twitter Content in a manner that is inconsistent with peoples’ reasonable expectations of privacy may be subject to enforcement action, which can include suspension and termination of API and Twitter Content access.
+X takes privacy seriously, and we expect everyone using X Content and the X API to do the same.
+Any use of the X developer platform, X API, or X Content in a manner that is inconsistent with peoples’ reasonable expectations of privacy may be subject to enforcement action, which can include suspension and termination of API and X Content access.

 Consent & permissions